trailofbits/ManticoreUI/README.rst

     # For Linux
     $ ln -s "$(pwd)/mui" "${HOME}/.binaryninja/plugins/mui"

 #.
-Make sure Binary Ninja knows about our python virtual environment.
+Make sure Binary Ninja knows about our Python virtual environment.

    #.
 Open Binary Ninja's "Preferences" -> "Settings" -> "Python" and ensure the "Python Interpreter" is correctly set to the Python path associated with the current virtual environment.
 Reference ``venv/pyvenv.cfg`` to find the base path.